JaafarMehrez/PySCF-FC/README.md

-The implementation of FroezenCore approximation in PySCF for RHF reference (Still Under Development)
+The implementation of FroezenCore approximation in PySCF